jiyorude/rcDrumMachine/README.md

-# jsDrumMachine
+## jsDrumMachine

- 4x4 Grid Drum Machine built in JavaScript and Bootstrap
+Simple Drum Machine built with JavaScript, SCSS and Bootstrap.
+Built as examination assignment for freeCodeCamp in order to obtain the 'Front End Development' Certification.